 Tip 9: Jesuit Education

 Jesuit education is another religious one.
 Jesuit Education is strong for a science game.
 With Jesuit education, you can build research labs with faith.
-You will no longer need to develop any research labs and universities “the classic way”.
+You will no longer need to develop research labs and universities “the classic way”.
 It is possible to get them in your empire within 20 turns.
 Every city can have one, allowing you to use your production on other things, such as campus research grants.
 To get a much quicker science victory than what you usually would have.
 Jesuit Education with a ton of faith is powerful.
 We highly recommend it to everybody.

-Tip 10: Best golden age
+Tip 10: The best golden age

 With these Civ 6 10 tips, you should now be able to dominate any game.
 The other Civs will no longer bully you, but will you become the next bully or an enlightened leader?
 Find out in your next Civ 6 playthrough.
 Have fun!